OpenTTD/team/.github/ISSUE_TEMPLATE/translator_nl_NL.md

 Hi,

-I would like to ask for access to help translating OpenTTD and its subprojects into Dutch (nl_NL).
+I would like to ask for access to help translating OpenTTD and its subprojects into Dutch.

-The Dutch (nl_NL) language is well known to me, and I promise to cooperate with my fellow translators to give the end-users the best experience possible.
+The Dutch language is well known to me, and I promise to cooperate with my fellow translators to give the end-users the best experience possible.

 <!-- DO NOT modify anything above this line; feel free to add a personal touch below this line -->